Who Can Enter?

 All you need to do is simply count the total number of participating students.
 Then, print that number on the “Teacher’s Bonus” entry form and send it in.
 We’ll handle calculating the number of ballots for the drawing.
 (We just bought new batteries for our calculator, so we’re good.)

 New in 2020, participating teachers who submit poetry within three weeks will be eligible to win one of ten "Early Bird" prizes worth $250.00 apiece!
 Winners will be chosen by random drawing and prizes will be awarded in December before the holidays.
 Home educators are also welcome to enter.

-If you are mailing your entry, it must be postmarked by the deadline of November 12th, 2020.
+If you are mailing your entry, it must be received in our office by the extended deadline of December 8th, 2020.

-If you're submitting your entry online, the deadline is November 20th, 2020. (see how that works?)
+If you're submitting your entry online, the extended deadline is December 7th, 2020. (see how that works?)

 And guess what?
 If you are chosen as one of our Division Winners, your fantastic, award-winning poem will be featured on our very own website on April 9, 2021.
 Exciting!